esheder/sdepopdynamics/README.md

 paths of the population distribution, or they want to sample from the asymptotic distribution.
 We provide tools for both cases in both models.

-Examples are given in the examples folder, where there are scripts that use these cases, with comments to mark what we do.
+Examples are given in the `runs` directory, and the `scripts` directory includes some scripts that show how this code can be run.
+The examples in the `runs` folder show the inputs we use in an upcoming paper which we hope to publish soon.

 ## Project Structure
 Under the `src` directory you will find our source code, written in Rust.

-Under the `examples` directory you will find examples for how to use the code.
+Under the `runs` directory you will find examples for how to use the code.
 These appear as scripts.

 Under the `tests` directory you will find our unit tests.
 We could have more of these, and if we get more researchers interested in this code this would be higher own our to-do list.